TrymArve/Control-Theory/Control Theory/04 Optimization Based Control/Optimization/Definitions/Active Constraint.md

+---
+tags:
+Note Author:
+  - Trym A. Gabrielsen
+Theory Author:
+Reviewed By:
+---
 Consider ![[NLP formulation#^NLP]]
 For a given point $z\in \mathbb{R}^{n_{z}}$ of the decision space, we say that a constraint, $g_{i}$ or $h_{i}$, is ***active*** iff:
 - $g_{i}(z) = 0$  /  $h_{i}(z) = 0$